-Fundraising for the Choir – Eva has kindly registered the choir on Easy Fundraising:
+Fundraising for the Choir – the choir is registered on Easy Fundraising:

 There’s a web-based method for raising funds for any charitable cause which you might want to support.
 Many traders who sell stuff on the web are willing to donate a percentage of your puchase money to a cause you can nominate.
 The money raised comes in dribs and drabs, but with a largish number of people this can add up to a tidy sum.

 Manchester Community Choir is now registered as a “cause”.
 If we get the scheme established it can help keep our subscriptions low or allow us to subsidise the cost of some of the “worthier” gigs, or purchase something special that we need.

 It doesn’t cost you or the choir anything.
 It isn’t complicated to use.

 To find out more , click here.